ess-dmsc-dram/documents/meeting_notes/index_property.md

 ## Index property

   - See high level overview.
-  - Maybe having this as part of a workspace proerty would be best, then we can validate directly and algorithms to not need to take 3 steps to get indices, so instead of doing:
+  - Maybe having this as part of a workspace property would be best, then we can validate directly and algorithms to not need to take 3 steps to get indices, so instead of doing:

     ```python
     ws = getProperty(InputWorkspace)